-(1) The first thing you’ll need to do is to close the table you’d like to delete.
+(1) The first thing that you’ll need to do is to close the table you’d like to delete.

-Let’s say that you’d like to delete the table Product_List that you just created.
+Let’s say that you’d like to delete the Product_List table that you just created.
 Don’t worry, in the next section you’ll see how to import that table back…

-To close the Product_List table in Access, right-click on the tab that contains the table’s name Product_List, and then press Close:
+To close the Product_List table in Access, right-click on the tab that contains the table’s name Product_List, and then press on Close:

 (2) To delete the Product_List table, right-click on the table’s name under the All Access Objects menu.
 Then, select Delete from the drop-down list:

-Press Yes to confirm the deletion of your table:
+Click on Yes to delete your table: